brianmcn/Zelda1RandoTools/doc/use.md

 ## <a id="main-timeline"></a> Timeline

-The timeline is an affordance, for e.g. viewers who watch a stream and arrive late, or for the player who finishes a seed and wants a retrospective of their game.
+The timeline is an affordance, either for the player who finishes a seed and wants a retrospective of their game, or for viewers who watch a stream and arrive late.
 As the player gets items, new items are posted to the timeline above the minute-marker.
 This makes it easy to look back and see e.g. that you got the wood sword in the 12th minute.
-(The timeline data is stored in 'TotalSeconds', so you can see your splits for every item at one-second granularity by clicking 'Save' and then inspecting the very end of the save file.)
+The timeline data is stored in 'TotalSeconds', so you can see your splits for every item at one-second granularity by mouse-hovering an item in the timeline, or by clicking 'Save' and then inspecting the very end of the save file.

-The timeline is non-interactive, it is just a display for capturing progress-over-time.
-Here is a sample of how it appears:

 ![Timeline screenshot](screenshots/timeline-example.png)